DiginessForever/flicklistBlog/README.md

 "git clone https://github.com/DiginessForever/flicklistBlog"  (This will copy this repo into a subdirectory named flicklistBLog in the directory you are currently in.
 It will be ready for use with git.)
 Navigate into that directory:  "cd flicklistBlog"
 5. Create a Conda/Python virtual environment with all required dependencies (and then some, I haven't pared it down yet):
-"conda create --name <env> --file dependecies.txt"    (get rid of the <> characters and change "env" to whatever you want to call your environment)
+"conda create --name myNewVirtualEnv --file dependecies.txt"
 6. Activate your virtual environment:
-"source activate <env>" (once again, get rid of the <> characters, change env to whatever you called the environment)
+"source activate myNewVirtualEnv"
 7. Start MySQL and MySQL Workbench.
 Use MySQL Workbench to connect to MySQL (login with the root user you setup when you installed MySQL).
 Run these SQL commands from MySQL Workbench while connected to MySQL to create your database, user, and starting tables (each command ends in a ';' character):